mashlosenok/RNAseq_PAS_finder/README.md

 Output file format: bed.
 Where the 5th column represents number of reads supporting the PAS, and the 7th column - the number of polyadenylation signals found up to 40 bp upstream of the PAS start.
 Annotation: GENCODE v34lift37.

-Input files: bam.
-The files have to be indexed and stored in bams/ repository.

 Dedicated presentation:
 https://www.researchgate.net/publication/344404962_De_novo_identification_of_polyadenylation_sites_from_RNA-seq_data